The most mysterious place in every US state

 Maine: Boon Island Light, near York

 There’s a strange irony in somewhere that's supposed to bring light being so entrenched in darkness.
 Lying six miles (10km) off the coast, Boon Island Light was established in 1855 – but not before a devastating disaster struck.
 Four crew members perished in 1710 when the Nottingham Galley, a British merchant ship, was wrecked on the rocks.
-The 10 remaining survivors were then forced to cannibalise their dead crewmates and faced 24 days without rescue.
+The 10 remaining survivors were then forced to cannibalize their dead crewmates and faced 24 days without rescue.
 You can take a personal boat to the inhabited island today, but it remains a dangerous crossing.

 woodsnorthphoto/Shutterstock